Gbemisola-Fad/Gbemisola-Fad/README.md

 ## About Me

-I used to work in business management, but now I'm focused on cloud computing.
 I have years of experience in sales, customer service, and business development, along with practical skills in AWS, DevOps, and Agile methods to tackle big problems.
-I'm currently moving into cloud-related jobs, combining my business knowledge with technical skills.
+I'm currently moving into cloud-related jobs, combining my business knowledge with technical skills, really focusing on cloud computing.
 I've learned to use AWS services like EC2,VPC, S3, IAM, Lambda, Amazon RDB and CloudWatch, and I can write scripts in Python and Bash.
 I also explore DevOps automation with tools like CI/CD and CloudFormation.
 I enjoy building scalable systems and creating effective business solutions, working at the crossroads of technology and making a difference.

 ## 🛠️ Tech Stack & Skills

 ☁️ Cloud Computing & DevOps

 .
-AWS {EC2, VPC, S3, IAM, Lambda, Amazon RDS, CloudWatch}
+AWS {EC2, VPC, S3, IAM, Lambda, Amazon RDS, CloudWatch, Cloudtrail}

 .
 CI/CD, CloudFormation, Linux